 MCP gateways provide AI-specific capabilities beyond traditional API management: session-aware routing for multi-step workflows, AI agent behavior monitoring, tool governance, and cost attribution tracking of unpredictable agent patterns.
 Traditional API gateways handle request routing and authentication, but lack the observability needed to distinguish productive automation from agents stuck in loops or security threats from tool-based prompt injections.

-Do I need a separate MCP gateway if I already use AWS API Gateway or Azure APIM?
+Do I need a separate MCP gateway if I already use AWS API gateway or Azure APIM?

 Can I deploy an MCP gateway on-premises for data residency requirements?